-The time frame of the data collection with the questionnaire was on a period of approximately four months, during the last phases of the Israeli league season 2015/2016.
-For clarification, because the planning of the research and the conduction of it was before the end of the league.
-It was not possible to include the champions of the league Hapoel Be’er Sheva, which did not win a championship during the last ten years before this study.
+The data were collected through the questionnaire over a period of approximately four months, during the last phases of the Israeli league’s 2015‒2016 season.
+It must be specified that because the research was planned and conducted before the end of the playoffs, it was not possible to include the league champion, Hapoel Be’er Sheva, which did not win a championship during the ten years before this study.

 RESULTS

-In this chapter the results of the research will be presented with a corresponding analysis of them, all according with the purposes of this article.

 Table 3.1.
 T-Test of violence and attendance factors